Ccode104/Striver-A2Z-Sheet/Readme.md

 ---

 ## Important Note
-This repository is created for **revision purposes** and includes solutions to problems sourced from a Striver A2Z DSA sheet.
-These problems are **not original creations** and are solved to enhance understanding of Data Structures and Algorithms.
+This repository is created for **REVISION PURPOSES** and includes solutions to problems sourced from a Striver A2Z DSA sheet.
+These problems are **NOT ORIGINAL CREATIONS** and are solved to enhance understanding of Data Structures and Algorithms.
 The solutions are kept **simple**, with **minimalistic comments** to aid in quick review.
+Visit this [website](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2) for the content made by original author.

 ---